UniMath/agda-unimath/src/trees/raising-universe-levels-directed-trees.lagda.md

 ## Idea

-We raise the universe levels of directed trees
+We define the operation that raises the universe level of a directed tree.

+## Definitions

 ```agda
 module _